Special Points in Mundane Astrology

 It was astrologer Carl Payne Tobey (1902-1980) who coined the term Moon Wobble.
 After a painstaking examination of a large number of major disasters, involving fires, bad weather and loss of life, he found that many of the most serious and traumatic catastrophes occur in association with eclipses, especially when other dire planetary aspects coincided.
 He also found however that such evils are not exclusively linked to eclipses and may also occur when the Sun forms a T- square to the nodal axis.
 He called this a Moon Wobble, for it is in fact when the Moon is wobbling in its path by declination.
 So, when the Sun is conjoined with either node or is in this T –square to the nodal axis, this raises the likelihood of major environmental damage, loss of life or property, or other dire effects.
 As stated, these types of problems are more likely if other troubling planetary configurations occur at the same time.
 The most notable times for disastrous occurrences range from a few days before to a few days following the exact aspect.

 Note that the destructive earthquake that stuck Haiti occurred on January 12, 2010, one day after the Sun-North Node conjunction and a few days prior to the Capricorn Solar Eclipse.
 See more by linking to Decoding Earthquakes.
 The mine explosion in West Virginia occurred near a Moon Wobble in early April 2010 as did the earthquake in Baja.
+In 2014, an overloaded ferry sank off the coast of South Korea, drowning dozens of high school students AND over 200 Nigerian school girls were kidnapped.
+These events as well as a cluster of quakes occurred near the Moon Wobble effects in April.
 If you have noted an event occurring near a Moon Wobble, email me.

 Nodal Degrees & Fateful Events – True or Mean Node?